karinnainiguez/betsy/README.md

 #### Guest User (Unauthenticated)
 As a guest to the website (not signed in) I **can**:

-- Browse all products
+- Browse all products :heavy_check_mark:
-- Browse products by category
+- Browse products by category :heavy_check_mark:
-- Browse products by merchant (users)
+- Browse products by merchant (users) :heavy_check_mark:
-- View any individual product with additional details
+- View any individual product with additional details :heavy_check_mark:
-- Leave a review for a product providing:
+- Leave a review for a product providing: :heavy_check_mark:
     - A text review
     - A rating out of 5
-- Add in-stock products to my cart
+- Add in-stock products to my cart :heavy_check_mark:
-- Remove products from my cart
+- Remove products from my cart :heavy_check_mark:
-- Change the quantity of an existing product in my cart
+- Change the quantity of an existing product in my cart :heavy_check_mark:
-- Purchase the items in my cart, providing:
+- Purchase the items in my cart, providing: :heavy_check_mark:
     - Email Address
     - Mailing Address
     - Name on credit card